PLM0694/PowerBIExercise/README.md

 See raw dataset at: https://www.kaggle.com/datasets/csafrit2/higher-education-students-performance-evaluation

 The purpose of this project is to practice transforming a dataset with PowerBI.
-It is not intended to analyze the data with an intentional assessment.
+It is not intended to analyze the data with an intentional assessment and outcome.
 Rather, this project focuses on performing simple exercises and understanding the concepts around it in order to transform the dataset.

 Snippet of the raw data